outpexgames/Lumos/README.md

   * After install node (newest version, not LTS), run the command npm install.
   * Then, run the command node .
   * You are all set, everything is up and running!
+  * For a more detailed guide, please refer to this video: https://youtu.be/-NqpG_vc9cI

 # Things to keep in mind on the REPO:
   The branch MASTER is the latest stable version.